KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## 📝 Changelog

+- **1.1.6** Add multiple error selection for Error to AI, add ability to delete selected backups, cleanup StringUtil, fix extra newline when using To VS commands
 - **1.1.5** Small compatibility and Grok fixes
 - **1.1.4** Small fixes: Fix Function to VS issues, fix use restore button, fix indent issues with Snippet to AI
 - **1.1.3** Add Deepseek, small fixes for web navigation, compare views, theme switching, restore message box conflict, new file creation, and indent issues